IPGP/git_class/exercises.md

    `git push --help`)
 4. add a file `README.md` using the GitHub online interface
 5. use `git pull` to download and merge the new version into the local repository
+6. Modify again the file `README.md` using the GitHub online interface
+7. use `git fetch` to download remote commits
+8. type `git status`.
+What are you seeing?
+Try to understand that `git pull` is a combination of `git fetch` and `git merge`
-6. go one folder down from your repository
+9. go one folder down from your repository
-7. use `git clone --bare` to make a local clone of the repository.
+10. use `git clone --bare` to make a local clone of the repository.
 What is a bare repository?
-8. add the second local repository as remote `local`.
+11. add the second local repository as remote `local`.
 Open the file `.git/config` to see and change the remotes.
-9. make a change, commit, and use `git push local master` to update the `local` repository
+12. make a change, commit, and use `git push local master` to update the `local` repository

 ### 3.2 You should have learned